appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 #### Use-Case 1

-You may have installed the Appcircle server with an SSL certificate and configured the Enterprise App Store and Testing Distribution with custom domains and with SSL certificates.
+You may have installed the Appcircle server with an SSL certificate and configured the Enterprise App Store and Testing Distribution with custom domains and SSL certificates.

-This is the recommended use-case because all the traffic between users, reverse-proxy and the Appcircle server will be encrypted for security purposes.
+This is the recommended use-case because all the traffic between users, the reverse proxy and the Appcircle server will be encrypted for security purposes.

 In this use-case;